yuqiii-wang/KnowledgeNotes/languages/cpp/ref_and_ptr/reference.md

 * Scope management, that a pointer offers more layers of indirection, accessed/passed from/to external scopes

+* resource by pointer might outlive local scope if not handled by `delete`, whereas reference-based resource will die when local scope ends.

 ## Universal References vs Rvalue References

 `T&&` earns it name by working as either rvalue reference or lvalue reference, binding to const or non-const objects, and to volatile or non-volatile objects.